Project-Group-Compiler/Cold_Compiler/our_behavior.md

 ```

 7. static vars -> local scope and global scope both allowed. static can be int, char or float.
 CAUTION : Please don't initialize float static with an int constant (no error but wrong code), please initialize it with float constant.

+8. We don't allow const & static in struct and classes for now -> their behaviour can be unexpected

+9. Don't do printf("%d\n",add(2)); ->not handled yet